 Pandora's Box?
 Some courses might initially worry that allowing ebikes will open up a Pandora's box of motorized machines on their golf course.
 But that isn't likely, and it is easy to limit it to devices that are turf-friendly, electric, quiet, and not distracting to other golfers.
 They won't have to worry about someone wanting to ride their noisy ATV or Harley Davidson on the golf course.

 Liability?
 Another concern often mentioned is liability.
 What if someone has an accident on their ebike on the golf course?
 That is a logical question, but covered by the same liability rules that already govern any accident on the golf course.
 What if a golfer gets hit by a ball?
 What if a golfer sprains his ankle on uneven ground?
 What if a golfer hits a ball through a homeowners window?
-The golfer is generally responsible for any accidents.
+The golfer is responsible for thos kind of accidents.
 It is called "inherent risk."
 The golfer knows that he might get hit with a ball or twist his ankle on uneven ground.
 Specific to our initiative, the golfer is already using his or her own equipment, so the fact that they bring their own bike doesn't change the liability.
-In fact, as their own, they are even more responsible because they own it.
+In fact, as their own, they are even more responsible for their own safety.
 It is their own piece of equipment which they bring to the course voluntarily.
 And of course, if requested, those of us with ebikes will gladly sign a liability waiver.
 In fact, we are developing a, "Liability Waiver Page" that ebike owners can hand to golf courses to reassure them.